Emergency room (ER) in Orem, Utah

-Our ER is open 24 hours a day, 7 days a week to serve the greater Utah county community.
-We are staffed with qualified technicians, nurses and board-certified physicians who are passionate about providing care.
-We treat patients suffering from a range of disorders, including heart attack emergency care and stroke treatment.
+Timpanogos Regional Hospital’s ER is open 24/7 to serve the greater Utah County community.
+We are staffed with nurses, board-certified physicians and qualified technicians who are passionate about providing excellent emergency care in Orem, Utah.
+We offer a variety of emergency services, including heart attack treatment, stroke treatment and pediatric emergency care.

 Short ER wait times

 Our average ER wait times are short, and our team works hard to deliver immediate care to patients with minor and major medical emergencies.
 Our doctors and support staff work diligently to provide rapid care when you need it most.